Lidzbark Warmiński – Bishop’s Castle

 Current state

 The castle of the Warmian bishops in Lidzbark is one of the most valuable and best preserved Gothic monuments in Poland.
-The upper castle is characterized by a high level of authenticity due to the lack of major reconstructions and a happy avoidance of disasters throughout history.
+The upper ward is characterized by a high level of authenticity due to the lack of major reconstructions and a happy avoidance of disasters throughout history.
 The branch of the Warmian Museum operates in the castle.
 There are presented here collections of Gothic art, portraits, documents related to the famous inhabitants of the castle and elements of the former equipment of the castle chambers.
 The opening hours and dates can be found on the official website of the museum here.

 bibliography: